Speedcubing-Canada/docs-speedcubing-canada/public/src/directors-meeting-may-25-2022.md

 ## Membership applications

-- The Board of Directors accepts Kevin Matthew's application to become a Member of Speedcubing Canada with the following vote totals: 5 yes, 0 no, 0 abstain.
+- The Board of Directors accepts Kevin Matthews' application to become a Member of Speedcubing Canada with the following vote totals: 5 yes, 0 no, 0 abstain.

 - The Board of Directors accepts Sarah Strong's application to become a Member of Speedcubing Canada with the following vote totals: 5 yes, 0 no, 0 abstain.